Segments in initial messages and replies

+Did you know long text messages can break into multiple texts for some recipients?
 Text messages are sent using blocks of encoded characters called segments.
-Segment length is based on the amount of data that each character needs to use with in that segment to be translated into human readable text.
+Segment length is based on the amount of data that each character uses within that segment to be translated into readable text.

 Many "fancier" characters and emojis will cause the entire segment length to be shorter.
-This is because the language used to explain emojis and special characters is more complicated and takes more data.
-Messages sent with these characters will transform every segment in that message to a maximum of 70 characters.
+This is because the language used to explain emojis and special characters is more complicated and uses more data.
+Messages sent with "fancy" characters will transform every segment in that message to a maximum of 70 characters.

-Most modern cell phone carriers are smart phones will reassemble these multi-part text messages into one long text.
-However, some cell phone carriers and many older phones will deliver these messages in multiple messages.
-Sometimes these texts arrive out of order, so some carriers will mark each message with an indicator like (1/3), (2/3), (3/3).
-Multiple segment messages will "lose" about 7 characters each for this heading.
+Most modern cell phone carriers will reassemble these multi-part text messages into one long text.
+However, some cell phone carriers (and many older phones) will deliver these segments in multiple, separate messages.
+Sometimes, these texts arrive out of order, and some carriers will mark each message with an indicator like (1/3), (2/3), (3/3).
+These indicators take up 7 characters themselves, which will further shorten the message.

-For best user experience for your contacts, we highly recommend that you limit your initial scripts to shorter messages that invite conversation.
-Always shorten URL links.
 Be wary of using emojis and other special characters in long scripts.
-Your target contacts will appreciate it!
+Your target contacts will also appreciate it!

-ThruText's Segment Preview Feature will allow you to estimate the segments for initial scripts or recommended replies.
-These numbers are estimates because the length of your custom attributes in the script may change from contact to contact.
+ThruText's Segment Preview Feature will allow you to estimate the segments for messages.
+The preview is an estimate because the length of your custom attributes (like the texter's first or last name) in the script may change.
 However, this is a great way to gain visibility into your script's length and how it will appear to contacts on devices that display message segments as separate texts.

 In the following example, the estimator shows that the crafted message currently uses one segment and has used 122 out of the 160 characters for segment one.
 This means there is space for around 38 more characters before the start of segment two.